Deconstructing Miss Granger:

 For that matter, while we hear her quoting textbooks, and pop-psych, and history at length upon every opportunity, can anyone point to any example anywhere in canon of her referring to anything with an origin in literature of any variety?
 Or, indeed in any recognized branch of narrative “culture”?
 (Film?
 Theater?
 Opera?
 Ballet?
 Poetry?
 Folktales?
 Anything at all?)
 Hermione may read fiction, or she may not, but clearly she does not consider such sources a worthy portion of her arsenal.
 Or, if she has, it has all flown straight past Harry.

-We still have no clear indications regarding Miss Granger’s recreational reading tastes, but her adoption of the WW’s Who’s Who as “light reading” in year 1 is suggestive (assuming she wasn’t simply showing off, which still seems most likely).
+We still have no clear indications regarding Miss Granger’s recreational reading tastes, but her adoption of the WW’s Who’s Who as “light reading” in year 1 is suggestive (assuming she wasn’t simply showing off, which still seems to me to be most likely).
 Given that “culture”, at it’s deepest level, is defined by a collection of “shared stories”, she is beginning to come across as, culturally, a bit of a dullard.
 Which does not square at all with the “daughter of the middle classes” origins which as the daughter of medical professionals one initially grants her.
 The middle class is traditionally exceedingly proud of its familiarity with, and appreciation of Culture, thank you very much.
 Something here doesn’t match up at all.

 In this instance, we are almost certainly being misled by the Harry filter again.
 Harry Potter clearly does not care about either the family or the cultural background of Miss Hermione Granger.
 Ergo, we are told nothing of it.
 In Harry’s perception, Hermione Granger is a young woman with a mind that never rises above the facts.
 This is not the case with all of Harry’s associates.
 But that particular filter seems to be rather selective in its attentions.